marzeq/marzeq/README.md

 ### Hi there 👋

-## I am an intermediate/slight advanced Python🐍 developer (almost 2 years of experience), begginer or intermediate in Java☕.
+## I am an high intermediate/advanced Python🐍 developer (almost 2.5 years of experience), intermediate in Java☕.

-### 🎉 My Goals for 2020 are:
+### 🎉 My Goals for 2021 are:
-- Contributing more to the open-source community
+- Contributing more to the open source community
-- Improving my Python skills
+- Improving my Python and TypeScript/JavaScript skills
+- Learn a client side rendering web framework
+- Learn a new programming language

 ---